Sgiath/advent-of-code/README.md

 This are my Elixir solutions for Advent of Code.

-If you wanna use them for your inputs (do not recommend it, solve it yourself!) you can create file `/config/secret.exs` and save there your session cookie from Advent of Code website like this:
+If you wanna use them for your inputs (do not recommend it, solve it yourself!) you can save your session cookie from Advent of Code website in the `config/config.exe` or export it into your environment (I use direnv to export it automatically):

 ```elixir
 import Config